Ensono/amido.github.io/docs/getting_started_demo.md

 You will need to create Credentials objects in Jenkins that the pipeline will use to bootstrap various resources in either GCP or Azure.

 For GCP credentials you will want to create a file secret with your service account json key.
-NB: if you name something other than `GCP_KEY` please update the pipeline definitions as well (simply search and replace)
+NB: If you name something other than `GCP_KEY` please update the pipeline definitions as well (simply search and replace)

 Similarly as with AzureDevops all the global vars are declared at the global scope and picked up in various stages with a few exceptions which will need to be set at a stage level, e.g. `cluster_name` | `dns_pointer_record` | `stage` | `environment`